How to Stay Productive, Healthy, and Happy While Working from Home During COVID-19

-1. Recreate your productivity triggers
+1. Recreate your office productivity triggers at home

 2. Make it clear you aren’t available to talk